nationalparkservice/nps-gtfs/README.md

 # nps-gtfs
-A repository of GTFS for National Park Service transportation systems.
+A repository of GTFS for National Park Service transit systems.